sebastianwebber/cmdr/README.md

 # cmdr

-`cmdr` (pronounced like a _"commander"_) is a go package to abstract and simplify execution of commands on the operation system.
+`cmdr` (pronounced  _"commander"_) is a go package to abstract and simplify execution of commands on the operation system.

 ## how to use it